-- Do not dispose of yard waste in ravines or natural areas. - Leave grass clippings on the lawn to recycle nutrients back into the soil, reduce fertilizer needs, evaporation and the need for water. - Use a backyard composter and create free soil for your garden. - Use Delta's weekly Green Can and Yard Trimmings curbside pick-up service that are collected on the same day as garbage and recycling.
+- Do not dispose of yard waste in ravines, parks, or natural areas. - Leave grass clippings on the lawn to recycle nutrients and organic matter back into the soil, and reduce fertilizer and watering needs. - Use a backyard composter and create free topsoil for your garden. - If you do not intend to produce compost on your own property, then place all yard waste into the Green Bin for proper disposal.

-Join the Action!
+Join the Fight!